Chinthamreddy123/Galactic-Spacefarer-Adventure/README.md

 service.js, implemented a service to handle @before and @After event handlers

 @Before, Implemented a Validation to check stardustCollection and Navskill are not a special characters
-@after, Implemented a Email notification using nodemailer to the Sapacefarer to welcome them to the space club.
-In real time we can use "SENDGRID" method wic required SENDGRID_API_KEY and Destination service.
+@after, Implemented a Email notification using nodemailer to the Sapacefarer will be triggered to welcome them to the space club.
+In real time we can use "SENDGRID" method wich requires SENDGRID_API_KEY and Destination service.

 `package.json` | project metadata and configuration
 Maintained the sql database as a test db, in real time we will use Hana DB/Postgrey